NaaAbbey/Medical-Expert-System/README.md

 ## Overview

 This is an AI-driven **Medical Expert System** designed to diagnose diseases based on symptoms provided by the user.
-It suggests possible diagnoses, causes, and treatments using an expert rule-based approach.
+Using an expert rule-based approach, it suggests possible diagnoses, causes, and treatments.

 ## Features
 - Accepts user-reported symptoms.